Defining Today’s Most Popular Architectural Designs For Your New Home Construction Project

 Building your dream home should be one of the most exciting experiences of your life, but the design phase can be overwhelming for anyone – where do you even start?

 At DRF Builders, our design-build team is here to help bring your vision to life, and will work with you to determine the key features and layout requirements that will make your dream home a reality.
-Being familiar with different architectural styles of homes is the perfect place to begin dreaming up your new home design and can make it much easier for you to define your vision!
+Being familiar with different architectural designs is the perfect place to begin dreaming up your new home, and can make it much easier for you to define your vision!

-Below we have outlined five of the most popular home design styles in 2021 and the unique characteristics and features each architectural layout includes.
+Below we have outlined five of the most popular home design styles and the unique characteristics and features each architectural layout includes.

-1. Modern Home Architecture Will Always Stand the Test of Time
+Modern Architectural Designs Will Always Stand the Test of Time

 Despite its name, the Modern home design style is nearly a century old, but remains one of the most popular and influential in new home construction today.